 - 6. Harassment: Overt acts of misconduct which reflect racial, religious, ethnic, gender, or sexualorientation bias.
 Other harassing conduct of a vicious, aggravated, or menacing nature.
-See Appendix H. - Lewd Behavior: Lewd, obscene, or indecent conduct or expression. - 8.
-Substance Abuse (including Alcohol): Illegal use, sale, or possession of drugs, drug paraphernalia, or alcohol.
-Offensive, disruptive, destructive, hazardous, or vulgar conduct related to substance or alcohol abuse.
+See Appendix H. - 7.
+Lewd Behavior: Lewd, obscene, or indecent conduct or expression. - 8.
+Substance Misuse: Illegal use, sale, or possession of alcochol or other drugs or drug paraphernalia.
+Offensive, disruptive, destructive, hazardous, or vulgar conduct related to any substance misuse.
 Violating motor vehicle laws relating to driving while impaired.
 Use or consumption of alcohol in inappropriate campus locations as described in the College's alcohol policy.
-See Appendix C, Appendix D, and Appendix E.

-- 9. Kegs and Common Containers: Possession or use of beer kegs or other alcoholic beverage common containers on campus without appropriate written authority from the College.
+See Appendix C, Appendix D, and Appendix E. - 9.
+Kegs and Common Containers: Possession or use of beer kegs or other alcoholic beverage common containers on campus without appropriate written authority from the College.
 Virginia's keg registration law requires that a person of legal age register his purchase of a keg of beer and also that he acknowledge under penalty of law that he will not permit anyone under legal age to consume any beer from that keg.
-No form of alcoholic beverage is permitted as a prize for raffles, contests, etc. See Appendix D and Appendix E. - 10.
-Medical Amnesty Policy: See Appendix F. - Hazardous Acts: Conduct which creates conditions which are or might be injurious to persons or property. - 12.
+No form of alcoholic beverage is permitted as a prize for raffles, contests, etc. See Appendix D and Appendix E.

+- 10. Medical Amnesty Policy: See Appendix F. - 11.
+Hazardous Acts: Conduct which creates conditions which are or might be injurious to persons or property. - 12.
 Sexual Misconduct: In addition to sexual misconduct which is prohibited by law, this offense includes any non-consensual or public sexual contact as well as all forms of sexual harassment.
 Appendix G contains information about certain types of conduct which would constitute violations of this provision.
 Sexual Misconduct cases are no longer processed through Student Court.
 For more information, please refer to the Appendix G and review the College's Sexual Misconduct Policy available on our website. - 13.
 Property Damage, Misuse: Damage to or loss of property attributable to willful or grossly negligent conduct.
 Unauthorized use of private or College property, including computers and bikes. - 14.
-Firearms, Fireworks, Explosives: Possession or use of firearms, including pistols, handguns, air guns, pellet guns, bows and arrows, crossbows, and paintball guns, in fraternity houses, on College property (or in motor vehicles which are on College roads or property) except in compliance with College regulations for the storage and transportation of same.
+Firearms, Fireworks, Explosives: Possession or use of firearms, including pistols, handguns, air guns, pellet guns, bows and arrows, crossbows, tasers, and paintball guns, in fraternity houses, on College property (or in motor vehicles which are on College roads or property) except in compliance with College regulations for the storage and transportation of same.
 Possession or use of fireworks or explosives.
 See Appendix K. - 15.
 Overdrawn Funds: Passage of a check by a student who knew or should have known that the check or bank account was not backed by sufficient funds.
-Where dishonesty is suspected,
+Where dishonesty is suspected, the matter will be treated as a potential violation of the Honor Code's prohibitions against lying or stealing.
+Special rules regarding the passage of insufficient funds are set forth in Appendix N. - 16.
+Housing Regulations: See Appendix I.